How To Clean Out A Grease Trap: Info For Cafe And Restaurant Owners 🛢️

-If you run a restaurant or cafe in Australia – you may have wondered as to how to clean out a grease trap.
-The process is pretty simple but you do require certain tools – such as a suction liquids truck!
+If you run a restaurant or cafe in Australia, you may have wondered how to clean out a grease trap.
+The process is pretty simple but you do require certain tools such as a suction liquids truck!

-In Sydney metro – you can only select a company that arranges services through a registered transporter – i.e. as monitored by Sydney Water.
-If you cleaned the trap yourself – it would not be counted by the water authority and you would be fined.
+In the Sydney metro, you can only select a company that arranges services through a registered transporter as monitored by Sydney Water.
+If you cleaned the trap yourself, it would not be counted by the water authority.
+As a result, you would surely be fined.

 Waster.com.au helps small and medium Aussie companies with waste and recycling services.
 This ranges from grease trap cleaning to general waste bin collection.